-Prerequisites: BUSA 2106, MKTG 3050, MGNT 3250, and FIN 3350.
+Prerequisites: BUSA 2106, MKTG 3050, MGNT 3250, FIN 3350, and Senior Standing (within 30 semester hours of graduation).
 Capstone course required of business administration majors.
 Uses strategic management concepts to integrate functions of business.
 Emphasis on analysis of business situations, diagnosis of business problems and opportunities, and application of functional and strategic concepts to increase organization effectiveness.